ComNets-Bremen/doxygit/README.md

       johndoe@example.com`.
 The mail address should be the same you entered for github.
 - Create a public / private key pair: `ssh-keygen -t rsa -b 4096 -C "johndoe@example.com"`.
-Using the native Windows installation, you have to perform the key generation inside the *git bash*.
+When using the native Windows installation, you have to perform the key generation inside *git bash*.
 - Add the **public** key to your github account.
 The detailed procedure is explained on [github](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)